nasa/abaverify/readme.md

 The option `-r` or equivalently `--useExistingResults` can be specified to reuse the most recent test results.
 The net effect is that only the post-processing portion of the code is run, so you don't have to wait for the model to run just to debug a `_expected.py` file or `processresults.py`.

 The option `-s` or equivalently `--specifyPathToSub` can be used to override the relative path to the user subroutine specified in the the call `av.runTests()` in your `test_runner.py` file.

-## TODO
-1. Add documentation to readme on creating test models and _expected.py files
-2. Make sure automatic is working.
-Add documentation for automatic.